re-message/client-bundle/README.md

 ## Requirements

-0. PHP 7.4+
+1. PHP 7.4+

 ## Installation

-0. You will need Composer to install:
-`composer require relmsg/client-bundle`
+1. You will need Composer to install: `composer require relmsg/client-bundle`
-0. Register the bundle in `config/bundles.php` (Symfony Flex configures it automatic).
+2. Register the bundles in `config/bundles.php`:
+    * RelmsgClientBundle
+    * MessageBundle
-0. Configure the application authorization (see [Authorization](#authorization))
+3. Configure the application authorization (see [Authorization](#authorization))

 ## Authorization